-This is the BEST Green Chili Recipe, made with chicken, tomatillo salsa, green chilies & Anaheim peppers – it's packed with flavor!
+This is the BEST Green Chili Recipe with tender pulled chicken, salsa verde & green chilies.
+It's packed with flavour and freezer-friendly!

 Ingredients and substitutions

-- Cumin – caraway seeds, ground coriander, garam masala or curry powder will work.
+- Cumin – caraway seeds, coriander, garam masala or curry powder will also work.

 Topping ideas